Meet-Distributive Lattices have the Intersection Property: Preliminaries

 It turns out that the finite lattices in which every element admits a canonical join representation can be characterized algebraically.
-We say that $\Lattice$ is \defn{join semidistributive} if for every $x,y,z\in L$ with $x\vee y=x\vee z$ holds that $x\vee y=x\vee(y\wedge z)$.
-The lattice $\Lattice$ is \defn{meet semidistributive} if $\Lattice^{*}$ is join semidistributive.
-It is \defn{semidistributive} if it is both join and meet semidistributive.
+A lattice $\Lattice=(L,\leq)$ is \defn{join semidistributive} if for all $x,y,z\in L$ the following implication holds:

 \begin{theorem}[\cite{freese95free}*{Theorem~2.24}] A finite lattice is join semidistributive if and only if every element admits a canonical join representation. \end{theorem}